mmmorris1975/aws-runas/README.md

       -E, --env                      Pass credentials to program as environment variables -e, --expiration               Show credential expiration time
-      -O, --output=env               Credential output format, valid values: env (default) or json -u, --update                   Check for updates to aws-runas -D, --diagnose                 Run diagnostics to gather info to troubleshoot issues -l, --list-roles               List role ARNs you are able to assume
+      -O, --output=env               Credential output format, valid values: env (default) or json -w, --whoami                   Print the AWS identity information for the provided profile -u, --update                   Check for updates to aws-runas -D, --diagnose                 Run diagnostics to gather info to troubleshoot issues -l, --list-roles               List role ARNs you are able to assume